bagasrna/bagasrna/README.md

 👋 Hi I'm Bagas

 i'm second year student at University of Brawijaya, Faculty of Computer Science, majoring in Information Technology.
-Currently, i'm on my way learning Laravel and other framework API
+Currently, i'm on my way learning Golang, Laravel and other framework API

 Interested in: